nvda-es/num2words_nvda/readme.md

 * Added: The support for NVDA 2024.1 has been reintroduced, adding On-Demand mode support for switch num2words in realtime.
 * Fixed: errors with invalid decimals.
 Now, for example, when num2words in realtime mode is enabled, NVDA will not go silent or display an error in the log in these cases.
+* A code refactoring was made to the entire add-on.
+This way, it can be more readable and organized for contributers.

 ## 0.4.1